skyportal/kowalski/README.md

 However, if you want to run in a production setting, be sure to modify `docker.yaml` and choose strong passwords!

-`docker-compose.yaml` serves as a config file for `docker-compose`, and can be used for different Kowalski deployment modes.
+`docker-compose.yaml` serves as a config file for `docker compose`, and can be used for different Kowalski deployment modes.
-Kowalski comes with several template `docker-compose` configs (see [below](#different-deployment-scenarios) for more info).
+Kowalski comes with several template `docker compose` configs (see [below](#different-deployment-scenarios) for more info).

 ### Building Kowalski